mudiacode/rsm-coding-challenge/README.md

 ```
 git clone https://github.com/MudiaCode/rsm-coding-challenge.git
 ```
-2. Open App.Java file with any text editor of choice
+2. Enter directory and open App.Java file with any text editor of choice
 ```
-nvim coding-project/src/App.java
+cd rsm-coding-challenge && nvim coding-project/src/App.java
 ```
 or use an IDE of choice